Audio/MIDI multitrack recording software

 • Control the click track and the MIDI Keyboard Mapper's Split option.

 All mixer sections appear as tabs on the left.
-A signal indicator appears on the left hand side of the tab, it can be green, yellow or red, corresponding to MultitrackStudio level meter colors.
-A tab's right hand side show a red bar if the track's Rec button is engaged.
+A signal indicator appears on the left hand side of the tab.
+It can be green, yellow, or red, corresponding to MultitrackStudio's level meter colors.
+A tab's right hand side shows a red bar if the track's Rec button is engaged.
 The lower half of the screen contains the current section's controls.

 Shuttle Bar in action